SanadAlwerfali/API-Documentation/README.md

 In this iteration, we have developed a RESTFUL API that other microservices can utilize to handle notifications across the application.
 Each API handles a different type of request, including sending notifications, viewing notifications, and checking if a user has un-checked messages or notifications.
 Next iterations after the MVP will include showing the notifications in real-time.

-In this iteration, Sanad has worked in the Notifications microservice with Yousef Ali.

-Sanad was responsible for setting up the environment (Nest.js, Firebase, and Jenkins.)
-I also created RESTFUL APIs to manage users’ notifications.

-Yousef also wrote RESTFUL APIs as well as unit tests for all the functionalities. \

-The code, unit tests, and jenkins files are available on Github.
+The main logic of the code is available in the `src/app.controller.ts` file, unit tests under `src/app.controller.spec.ts`, and the jenkins file is in the root directory of `MUNster-Notification` repository on Github.

 ## MUNster Notifications REST API - Getting Started